 Unique ID that will allow Agent B to know which conversation it is taking over

 Response: Accept/Reject How: TBD: What communication protocol is appropriate for this step?
 Are credentials/certificate for Endpoint communication with Agent B the right thing to send to the Endpoint Client?
-Other/Comments: [TBD]
+Let’s ask the new authentication group to figure this out Other/Comments: [TBD]

 Step: Endpoint Client initiates Connection with Agent B Input: